Hellenic Polytonic HOWTO

 Similar to the above, the dead accents are next to Lambda (L), limited to the “tonos” (stress mark) and diaeresis (dialytica).

-This is the KDE Control Center way:
+This is the KDE4 Control Center way:

 And this is the Gnome Preferences way: